Guide to Using the pgvector PostgreSQL Extension in ServBay

 7

-sql-- Create the HNSW index -- WITH (m = 16, ef_construction = 200): Parameters for the HNSW index. -- m: Maximum number of connections per node, affects connectivity, query efficiency/memory. -- ef_construction: Search scope during index build; affects build time/memory and final index quality (recall). -- Adjust these parameters for your data and performance needs.
+sql-- Create HNSW index -- WITH (m = 16, ef_construction = 200): Parameters for the HNSW index. -- m: Max connections per node.
+Affects connectivity, query efficiency, and memory. -- ef_construction: Search range during index construction.
+Impacts build time, memory use, and final quality/recall. -- Tune these parameters based on your data and performance needs.
 CREATE INDEX idx_hnsw_vector ON embeddings USING hnsw (vector) WITH (m = 16, ef_construction = 200);

 1